intelagense/rwxrob/schedule/README.md

 # Schedule

-The schedule I try to keep published so people can try to sync up if they want to join me for live streaming or whatever.
+This is the weekly schedule I try to keep and publish so people can try to sync up if they want to join me for live streaming or whatever.

-Time|Activity
+## Weekdays

--|-
+## Weekends

-0130|Shake, Coffee, Work, Stream
+## Considerations

-0430|Yoga
+A few things to note about this schedule before you attempt anything
-0530|Savasana, Bath
+similar:

-0630|Work, Stream
+* I take meals while working as snacks or breaks.
-0930|Eat, Stream
+* I'm able to check in with my family while I work and stream.
-1000|Work, Stream
+* I've been working from home since 1996.
-1230|Eat
+* My wife and I sleep in separate bedrooms.
-1300|Sleep
+* I make sure to block all the light possible when sleeping.
-1600|Coffee, Mentor, Work, Stream
+* I've found that ineffective sleep is hurts my body and brain.

-1800|Eat (while working)
+## "So when do you stream?"

-2100|Eat, Family
+Saturday and Sunday, 10am American/Eastern (-0500)

-2130|Sleep
+I also live stream as much as possible during anything marked Work, Mentor, or Free as I am able, and as those I mentor gradually move on to other things I plan to replace the Mentoring time completely with structured live stream sessions.